-Private Open Space, Common Open Space, and Publicly Accessible Open Space shall be provided in compliance with the standards of this Section.
+Private Open Space, Common Open Space, and Publicly Accessible Open Space shall be provided for all new construction, establishment of new residential uses, and additions of 10,000 square feet or more of gross floor area in compliance with the standards of this Section.
 No portion of required open space shall be used for driveways or off-street parking and loading facilities, nor may one area of open space be double counted as satisfying the requirements of multiple types of required open space.
 However, the area provided to meet the open space requirement may count toward other site requirements such as landscaping, amenities, and stormwater retention and control if the area provided as open space also meets the criteria of those individual requirements.